emcd/python-accretive/README.rst

 An accretive dictionary, similar to ``dict``, is available.
 This dictionary can be initialized from multiple iterables and from keyword arguments.
-(Keyword arguments shown below; see documentation for more detail.)
+(Keyword arguments shown below; see documentation for additional forms of initialization.)

 .. doctest:: readme-dictionary